realsenseai/realsense-ros/README.md

 <hr>

 # Installation on Windows
-  **PLEASE PAY ATTENTION: ROS Wrapper for Intel&reg; RealSense&trade; cameras is not meant to be supported on Windows by our team, since ROS2 and its packages are still not fully supported over Windows.
+  **PLEASE PAY ATTENTION: ROS Wrapper for RealSense&trade; cameras is not meant to be supported on Windows by our team, since ROS2 and its packages are still not fully supported over Windows.
 We added these installation steps below in order to try and make it easier for users who already started working with ROS2 on Windows and want to take advantage of the capabilities of our RealSense cameras**

 <details>
   <summary>